-The signage proposed will not dominate the lotand for abysin-reason which may be each any copyright. clutter of signs.
+The signage proposed will not dominate the locality for abysit-reach which last departments any copyright. clutter of signs.
 Those signage elements which are illuminated will not interfere with or obstruct drivers' lines of sight at any intersection, and will not be mistaken for a traffic control device.
 There will be no hazard to vehicles or pedestrians.